Pedagogical models and approaches

 Team learning

-Cohen & Bailey (1997) give a systemic definition of a team as “a collection of individuals who are interdependent in their tasks, who share responsibility for outcomes, who see themselves and who are seen by others as an intact social entity embedded in one or larger social systems”.
-From the perspective of learning, especially notable in this definition is the team members’ interdependence and shared responsibility for outcomes which both have important implications for pedagogical design and, supporting structures, instruction (team coaching) and assessment practices.
+Cohen and Bailey (1997) provide a systemic definition of a team as “a collection of individuals who are interdependent in their tasks, who share responsibility for outcomes, who see themselves and are seen by others as an intact social entity embedded in one or more larger social systems”.
+From a learning perspective, the most notable aspects of this definition are the team members’ interdependence and shared responsibility for outcomes, both of which have significant implications for pedagogical design, supporting structures, instruction (such as team coaching) and assessment practices.

-From the perspective of two requirements of effective teamwork, the ability of the team to make sense of their shared situation and ways to create value in it, and the ability of the team to coordinate their actions in a way that increases that value in a meaningful way, team learning can be conceptualized a process that improves the team’s ability to build shared awareness of the situation and potential value in it, and the ability to coordinate their actions effectively towards increasing that value.
+Considering two key requirements for effective teamwork – the ability of the team to make sense of their shared situation and identify ways to create value within it, and the ability to coordinate their actions to increase that value in a meaningful way – team learning can be conceptualised as a process that strengthens the team’s capacity to build shared awareness of the situation and its potential value and to coordinate actions effectively towards increasing that value.

-• Sharing – the process of communication within the team, where knowledge, insights, competencies, beliefs, opinions and thoughts are shared,
+Sharing: the process of communication within the team during which knowledge, insights, competencies, beliefs, opinions and thoughts are exchanged.

-• Co-construction (of the meaning), or sense-making – the process where the team members confront and integrate what is being shared about their work and the project at hand, and
+Co-construction (of the meaning) or sense-making: the process through which team members confront and integrate what is shared about their work and the project at hand.

-• Constructive conflict, or tension – is the process of uncovering and integrating the diverse identities, perspectives and opinions within the team (Dochy & Segers, 2018; Decuyper, Dochy & Van den Bossche, 2010).
+Constructive conflict or tension: the process of uncovering and integrating diverse identities, perspectives and opinions within the team (Dochy & Segers, 2018; Decuyper, Dochy & Van den Bossche, 2010).

-Facilitating all of these processes is a task for both the team members in a learning team and their team coach.
+Facilitating all of these processes is the responsibility of both the team members in a learning team and their team coach.

 Cohen, S. G., & Bailey, D. E. (1997).
 What Makes Teams Work: Group Effectiveness Research From the Shop Floor to the Executive Suite.
 Journal of Management23(3), 239. https://doi.org/10.1177/014920639702300303